Patti Catalano

 Patti Catalano Dillon (née Lyons, April 6, 1953) is a former long-distance runner from the United States who is recognized by the International Association of Athletics Federations as having set world bests in the half marathon, 30 kilometers, and 20 kilometers.
+She was the first American woman to break 2:30 in the marathon in 1980.
+She was the runner-up in the 1980 New York City Marathon and the 1979-1981 Boston Marathons.
+She is Mi’kmaw.

 Early life

 She grew up in Quincy, Massachusetts, in the working-class Houghs Neck neighborhood, the eldest of nine children.
 Her father was a second-generation Irish immigrant from Dorchester and an all-Navy boxer.
 Her mother, a Mi'kmaw woman, had run away from home in Nova Scotia when she was 11 and wound up in Quincy working as a nanny after lying about her age.

 Running career

 Catalano has held the World Record in the marathon and American road records in the marathon, half marathon, 30 kilometers, 15 kilometers, 10 miles, and 5 mile (now 8 kilometers).
 Described as "one of the most dominating American female road runners of the 1970s" and "the queen of U.S. women distance runners", she was inducted into the National Distance Running Hall of Fame in 2006.

+She unsuccessfully attempted to qualify for the 1984 Olympics.

-Catalano won five of the first six runnings of the Ocean State Marathon (1976-1979, 1981) and four consecutive at the Honolulu Marathon (1978-1981).
+Catalano won five of the first six runnings of the Ocean State Marathon (1976–1979, 1981) and four consecutive at the Honolulu Marathon (1978–1981).
 Included among the many races she has won are the Montreal International Marathon (1980), Crim 10 miler (1980, 1981), the Crescent City Classic 10 km (1980, 1981), and the Rio de Janeiro Marathon (1985).

 Catalano won the Rio de Janeiro Marathon despite getting food poisoning.
 This was one of her final marathons.